Treatment of Atrial Fibrillation

-Atrial fibrillation (AF or Afib) can greatly affect your quality of life, energy levels, and physical activity.
-Treating AF is important as it may increase the risk of blood clots and stroke.
-AF as a disease worsens over time.
-Speak with your doctor about what treatment options are right for you.
+Atrial fibrillation (AFib) can greatly affect your quality of life, energy levels, and physical activity.
+Treating AFib early is important, as AFib worsens over time.
+The earlier AFib is treated, the better outcomes you may have.
+Find a heart rhythm specialist (electrophysiologist) to discuss what treatment options are right for you.

-Once atrial fibrillation is thought to be suppressed or treated, care must still be taken to monitor for recurrences of AF.
-Even if there are no symptoms, atrial fibrillation may cause a stroke.
+Once AFib is thought to be suppressed or treated, care must still be taken to monitor for recurrences of AFib.
+Even if there are no symptoms, AFib may cause a stroke.

 Talk to your doctor about which treatment options are right for you.

-Watch as a physician discusses the options for treating atrial fibrillation.
+Watch as a physician discusses the options for treating AFib.

 To help prevent these serious events, it’s important to get your heart checked periodically even if there are no symptoms.
-If you are diagnosed with atrial fibrillation, talk to your doctor about which treatment options are right for you.
+If you are diagnosed with AFib, talk to your doctor about which treatment options are right for you.

-View the following animation on the risks associated with not treating AF.
+View the following animation on the risks associated with not treating AFib.

-Watch the video below and hear what this physician has to say about why treatment for atrial fibrillation is recommended.
+Watch the video below and hear what Dr. Robert Kowal, VP, chief medical and safety officer at Medtronic, has to say about why treatment for atrial fibrillation is recommended.